 Spending the Night in Bellingham

 When I visited Bellingham, I found a cute and unique Airbnb located off Chuckanut Drive south of Bellingham.
 It’s a small cabin in the woods, offering seclusion and privacy.
 Plus it comes with a hot tub which is perfect after your long hike!
 You can find the Airbnb by searching “Chuckanut Forest Studio (near trails + hot tub)”.
-If you’re new to Airbnb, use my referral code for $55 in credits towards your first stay and experience.

 If you choose to stay at the Airbnb mentioned above, I would recommend getting groceries at a nearby grocery store in Bellingham and cooking in the studio.
 It has a complete kitchen and a grill to use.
 If you’d rather get take-out, or eat out, I’d recommend Chuckanut Manor Seafood & Grill or Taylor Shellfish Farms.